-Quitting is most likely to be successful by combining counseling and support with drug therapy (except for unusual cases).
-Seven drugs are effective for smoking cessation.
+Quitting is most likely to be successful by combining counseling and support with medication therapy (except for unusual cases).
+Seven medications are effective for smoking cessation.

 Hypnosis, lasers, herbal treatments, and acupuncture have not proved to be effective for smoking cessation.
-For smokeless tobacco users, counseling and support in changing behavior appear to be effective, while the evidence for nicotine replacement and other drugs is weaker.
+For people who use smokeless tobacco products, counseling and support in changing behavior appear to be effective, while the evidence for nicotine replacement and other medications is weaker.

 Behavioral strategies are recommended for quitting smoking.
 Behavioral strategies are focused on